Avenue of the Baobabs, Madagasikara / Madagascar - Things to Do in Avenue of the Baobabs

 Getting There

-The Avenue of the Baobabs is located about 19km northeast of Morondava, which is accessible by domestic flights from Antananarivo (1.5 hours, $150-300) or by road (8-12 hours on rough roads).
-Most visitors fly to Morondava Airport and then take taxis, rental cars, or organized tours to reach the baobab sites.
-The road from Morondava to the Avenue is unpaved but manageable with standard vehicles during dry season, though 4WD is recommended during rainy periods.
+The Avenue of the Baobabs is located 19km northeast of Morondava, which is accessible by domestic flights from Antananarivo (1.5 hours) or by road (12-15 hours on challenging roads).
+Air Madagascar and Madagasikara Airways operate regular flights to Morondava Airport.
+From Morondava, hire a taxi, rent a car, or join organized tours to reach the baobabs.
+The final stretch involves driving on dirt roads, so 4WD vehicles are recommended during rainy season.

 Getting Around